lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Following her to her office for more pressing information, scouts come up and tell her that a kobold nest was found up stream.
 Village has no means to fight this nest.
 They think a much bigger attack will happen soon.

 Since 6 months the harvest has been growing to abnormal sizes.
-They initially thought [[Chauntea]] was the cause of this, until the insects also started to grow, this .
+They initially thought [[Chauntea]] was the cause of this, until the insects also started to grow, this was not an issue, until the wasps attacked.

 ## Loot: